Breast Augmentation Surgery

 Patients with very thin tissue have a higher chance of visible rippling when there is less tissue covering the implant (e.g. in thin patients when the implant is placed in front of the muscle).

-Dr. Spence does not perform breast augmentations while a patient is still nursing; he actually prefers to wait until milk production has completed.
+Our surgeons do not perform breast augmentations while a patient is still nursing; he actually prefers to wait until milk production has completed.
 During your consultation, if this is a factor, please notify him.

 Most patients return to work in about 5 to 7 days after surgery.
 Patients who undergo a breast augmentation when the implant is placed below the muscle tend to be slightly more sore and tend to take the full 7 days to recover.